bbrick21/reading-notes/class1reading.md

 1. By numbering lines, you can create lists of text
 2. This would be helpful for listing steps
 3. Even if you don't list the numbers in order, they will show up in numberical order.

- 1. Will this work to indent?
+  1. If you want to indent part of a list, click tab twice before the line
- 2. We will see
+  2. This way you can create substeps

-4. fdsfad
+4. This is neat